skyien-z/Star_Flight/README.md

 # [PROJECT TITLE TBD]
 > Keesan Patel (kpate360), Kylie Zhang (kyliez2), Charles Shi (shi46), Sriram Sridhar (srirams5)

 This project uses the [HYG star database](https://github.com/astronexus/HYG-Database) dataset.
-The data is included in the repository and consists of the 146 named stars from the original dataset.
+The data is included in the repository, in the ```data.csv``` file and consists of the 146 named stars from the original dataset.
 The main C++ files that read in the data and execute the algorithms are in the main directory.
 The results and input will be through the console (this input/output is written in the ```main.cpp``` file) and image results will be stored in the ```png_files``` folder.

 ![](header.png)